Solar Power

 Dropping costs, as well as concerns like global warming and air pollution, have triggered massive growth in the solar energy industry.
 I’m going to focus on U.S. solar energy industry growth here, but the trends are similar globally and in other major economies, like China, Germany, the UK, Spain, and many other countries.

-One of my favorite solar graphs is this one on the exponential solar power growth we’ve seen in recent years:
+One of my favorite solar graphs is this one, which is on the exponential solar power growth we’ve seen in recent years:

 Some more key facts for you:

-1. The U.S. solar energy industry now employs over 100,000 people (more than the coal or steel industry, to put that into perspective).
+1. The U.S. solar energy industry now employs ~175,000 people (more than the coal or steel industry).

-2. The U.S. solar energy industry is the fastest-growing industry in the U.S. It is creating jobs 10 times faster than the U.S. economy as a whole).
+2. The U.S. solar energy industry has been the fastest-growing industry in the U.S. in recent years.
+(It has been creating jobs 10 times faster than the U.S. economy as a whole).

 3. Over 5,000 businesses (mostly small businesses) support the solar industry in the U.S., creating jobs for Americans in every state.